Skip to content

 Safety or abuse

-If asking for child support could make you or your child less safe, talk with a domestic violence advocate before filing.
-The Georgia hotline can help you think through safer next steps.
+If asking for support could make you or your child less safe, talk with a trained advocate before filing.
+The Georgia SAVES program is meant to provide safer access to child support services for domestic violence survivors.

 Public benefits

-Use Georgia Gateway to apply for SNAP, TANF, Medicaid, PeachCare for Kids, CAPS child care, WIC, and other benefits while your child support case is pending.
+Use Georgia Gateway to apply for SNAP, TANF, Medical Assistance, WIC, and CAPS child care while your child support case is pending.
+Some programs may ask about child support cooperation.

 Where to start